 If there is a half marathon that perfectly combines history with nature, it is the Cardiff Half Marathon.
 With a route that takes you through medieval castles, large parks and historic monuments, this race has attracted runners from all over the world who are looking for something more than just a sporting event.
 Cardiff, the capital of Wales, offers a welcoming atmosphere without the crowds of the big cities, making it the perfect destination for those looking for a more authentic experience.

-In 2023, more than 25,000 runners took part in the Cardiff Half Marathon, generating a direct economic impact of 3 million.
+In 2023, more than 25,000 runners took part in the Cardiff Half Marathon, generating a direct economic impact of 3 million euros.
 But what really sets Cardiff apart is its ability to offer something unique: the chance to run in a city that is not saturated by mass tourism, but has everything a runner-tourist could wish for.
-And that, in a world where more and more people are looking for the authentic, is a great added valor.
+And that, in a world where more and more people are looking for the authentic, is a great added value.

 Behobia-San Sebastián: the legend of running